 Childproof power outlets

 When having small children in your home, probably the first thing that comes to mind is to childproof power outlets.
-Actually, from the baby’s crawling to taking the first steps, you should stay alert and prevent any electrical hazards from happening.
+And from the baby’s crawling to taking the first steps, you should stay alert and prevent any electrical hazards from happening.
 In this week’s blog, take baby steps to electrical safety and start with childproofing your power outlets.

 Curious by nature, children will try to stick their little fingers into anything that looks new and interesting for them.
 But when it’s a power outlet we’re talking about, safety measures need to be applied ASAP.